mnaeimaei/predictive-maintenance-ai/README.md

 1. **Remaining Useful Life (RUL) Estimation** — a regression task producing a continuous estimate of cycles remaining before failure
 2. **Failure Imminence Detection** — a binary classification task producing a probability of imminent failure

 The key distinction from the recurrent model is the use of **multi-head self-attention** in place of sequential state propagation.
-Rather than accumulating information step-by-step, the Transformer processes all timesteps in parallel and learns pairwise relevance across the entire observation window — making it better suited for capturing long-range dependencies and non-local degradation patterns.
+Rather than accumulating information step by step, the Transformer processes all timesteps in parallel and learns pairwise relevance across the entire observation window — making it better suited for capturing long-range dependencies and non-local degradation patterns.

 ---

-#### Design Choices
+### Design Choices

 **Linear input projection.** Raw sensor vectors (14-dimensional) are projected into a higher-dimensional embedding space (128-dimensional) before encoding.
 This allows the model to learn cross-sensor interactions — for example, the joint signature of rising temperature and increasing vibration — rather than treating each sensor independently.